Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 If you haven't already, find out what other well established coaches in your field are charging.
 Keeping in mind the 'Don't Compare' edict above.
 Make sure what they are offering is similar to your coaching service.

 Have they changed since you began coaching?
-Have you changed your niche since you began coaching?
+Have you changed or added to your niche since you began coaching?

 For example you may have started to attract a more prosperous client or even feel you have grown enough as a coach to focus on a market that was more commercially rewarding for you.

-Accreditation such as going from credentialing as, for instance, an ICF ACC, to PCC to MCC doesn't always add to your value but, it give you extra credibility which may be valued, especially in corporate situations where HR has to justify your engagement.
+Accreditation such as going from credentialing as, for instance, an ICF (International Coaching Federation) ACC, to PCC to MCC can give you extra credibility which may be valued, especially in corporate situations where HR has to justify your engagement.

 Legitimate client testimonials to your coaching success are gold.
 They are '"social proof" of your skills and act as a documentation for your credibility as a successful life coach.
 Display them on your website, any brochures or other promotional material you may develop.